 - A Setbacks do not include porte cochere(s) for any building - B Front setbacks are measured from face of curb/road edge to face of building/porch face not including protruding steps. - C Rear Standard/Alley setbacks are measured from face of building to closest building if applicable or face of curb for road/alley.
 Rear setbacks do not include patios/retaining walls/steps.
 Single Family rear setback is property line to structure. - Side Combined setbacks are measured from face of building to face of next closest building or to face of curb/road edge.
 Side setbacks do not include patios/retaining walls/steps.
-For Single Family the dimension is both side yards combined with 15' minimum for each property with the exception of the Vineyard Cottages where the minimum is 6'.
-WWTP is to property line. - E All winery restaurant setbacks are to Route 44: Front to the west, side to the south, rear to the east.
-The south measurement is to the furthest point out on the arc of the curve. - F Maximum Lot Coverage is computed as the total amount of impervious surface on the lot divided by the total lot area.
-Impervious surfaces are as defined in Zoning Law adopted July 2007. - G Single family minimum distance to centerline of fairway generally exceeds 150'.
+For Single Family the dimension is both side yards combined with 15' minimum for each property with the exception of the Vineyard Cottages where the minimum is 6'. - E All winery restaurant setbacks are to Route 44: Front to the west, side to the south, rear to the east.
+The south measurement is to the furthest point out on the arc of the curve. - F All maintenace facility setbacks are from the Town of Amenia Zoning Code 121 Attachment 2 "Dimensional Table" for the OC District - G Maximum Lot Coverage is computed as the total amount of impervious surface on the lot divided by the total lot area.
+Impervious surfaces are as defined in Zoning Law adopted July 2007. - H Single family minimum distance to centerline of fairway generally exceeds 150'.
 Measured from face of building to centerline of fairway. - Interior landscape bufffers are measured from lot line (property line) to face of building.
 Exterior landscape buffers are from R.O.W. to face of building.
-Buffers will be interupted in certain instances by sidewalks, drives and roads.
-WWTP exterior buffer is depth of island at access. - J The Single Family bedroom count is not broken down by lot size.
+Buffers will be interrupted in certain instances by sidewalks, drives and roads.
+WWTP exterior buffer is depth of island at access. - ${\sf J} \quad \hbox{ The Single Family bedroom count is not broken down by lot size}.$